jerryxu178/mini-watson/README.md

 ![Columbus](https://github.com/jerryxu178/watson-lite/blob/master/screenshots/screenshot3.jpg?raw=true "Where is the capital of Ohio?")

+### Questions that don't work

 ![Natalie Babbitt](https://github.com/jerryxu178/watson-lite/blob/master/screenshots/screenshot4.jpg?raw=true "Who is the author of Tuck Everlasting?")

+The author of Tuck Everlasting is Natalie Babbitt, Winnie Foster is actually the protagonist.

 ![New York City](https://github.com/jerryxu178/watson-lite/blob/master/screenshots/screenshot5.jpg?raw=true "Where is the Freedom Tower")

+This is a fairly open-ended question, but the answer is obviously wrong.
+However, if we tweak the question slightly...

 ![New York City](https://github.com/jerryxu178/watson-lite/blob/master/screenshots/screenshot6.jpg?raw=true "Where is the Freedom Tower located?")